 The virtual workspace includes the Windows user profile and application settings—all configured and managed centrally.
 Applications are installed and published within the workspace using central image management solutions.
 These applications often require connections to other back-end systems like web services, database services, and file services to function correctly, so integration between the workspace and back-end services from both an identity management and networking perspective is an important element of the solution.

-The next layer down contains the primary thing that distinguishes VDI from DaaS: where the control plane, usually referred to as the broker, runs.
+The next layer down contains the primary thing that differentiates VDI vs. DaaS: where the control plane, usually referred to as the broker, runs.
 The broker software, delivered as a service, handles the necessary access provisioning, security, and management functions in a virtual desktop or application environment.
 It helps to ensure that users are connected with the appropriate desktops and applications running on the appropriate infrastructure which can be in public clouds or on-premises.

 The broker may connect with existing identity providers such as Okta, Google, or AzureAD, and it interacts with virtual infrastructure on-premises or in public clouds to power on/off, create/delete, and reboot the workload VMs that run end-user applications.
 The broker is also responsible for secure role-based access control and gateway services to deliver secure access to virtual applications and desktops via a launchpad, web interface, or APIs.
 With VDI, the broker and its supporting services runs in your datacenter (or co-location) and is entirely your responsibility.
 With DaaS, the broker is a managed service running in the cloud.
 A vendor, such as Nutanix, helps ensure that the broker and any associated services are up to date (often it is updated with new functionality weekly) and meet the agreed-upon SLAs.